 8 Kinds of Illegal Police Stops

 People in the United States have the right to be free from harassment from the police.
 In other words, police powers are limited in the United States.
-A law enforcement officer can only stop or detain a person when they have a valid reason.
-The United States Constitution protects people from unlawful interference from federal, state and local law enforcement.
+The United States Constitution protects people from unlawful interference from federal, state, and local law enforcement.

 In order to protect your rights, it’s helpful to see examples of illegal police stops.
 Here are eight different kinds of impermissible police stops explained by our Las Vegas car accident attorneys.